 20E- 1.3 APPROVED COMPETITION MODELS- Approved model bodies are listed in the NASCAR Whelen Modified Tour (NWMT) Rulebook.
 Other models both domestic and foreign steel passenger cars may receive approval for the SK Light Modified division providing they are the same in body configuration and meet the spirit and intent of competitive racing in the SK Light Modified division.

 20E- 2.2 OVERALL CAR WEIGHT– All specified weight requirements will include the driver and race gear.
-The minimum total weight for cars with the “A” engine package will be 2,630 pounds.
-The minimum total weight for cars with the “B” engine package will be 2,650 pounds.
+The minimum total weight for all cars is 2,650 pounds.
 Maximum left side weight of all cars is 56% of total weight.
 Cars found under the minimum total weight rule after qualifying will be placed to last in that event.
 Cars found under the minimum total weight rule after the feature event will be penalized one (1) position per pound under.

 20E- 2.3 ADDED CAR WEIGHT- Added weight must be in block form magnetic steel or lead only of no less than five (5) pound blocks (no pellets).
 Added weight must be securely bolted to the frame rail and painted white with the car number stenciled in black.
 No added weight will be permitted inside the driver’s compartment.
 Weight must be welded in a box or attached with two or more 7/16” diam. (minimum) grade 8 bolts and locking nuts.

 20E- 2.4 CAR WEIGHTS AFTER RACE- Nothing may be added to or taken from the car to make total or left-side weight.
 Gas, oil or water may not be added.
-Wheels and tires cannot be changed, but an amount equal to one half of one percent (.5%) of the gross weight will be added for loss in weight due to race wear.
+Wheels and tires cannot be changed, but an amount equal to one half of one percent (.5%) of the gross weight will be added for loss in weight due to race wear (minimum total 2637 lbs.).

 20E- 3.2.3 SIDE WINDOW GLASS/WINDOW NET – A nylon window net must be installed in the left side door window opening, and it must be positioned to cover the entire window opening.
 Window net should not be used beyond three (3) years from the date of manufacture.
 The window net must be rib type, made from minimum ¾ inch, maximum one (1) inch wide nylon material with a minimum one (1) inch and a maximum 2¼ inches square opening between the ribs.
 The minimum window net size must be must be 22 inches wide by 16 inches high.
 All window net mounts must be a minimum ½ inch diameter solid steel rod on the bottom and a minimum one (1) inch wide by 3/16 inch thick flat steel or a minimum ½ inch diameter solid steel rod on the top, with mounts welded to the roll cage.
 The window net, when in the closed position, must fit tight and be secured with a lever-type quick release latch acceptable to SMS Officials.
 The lever must be secured by a detent ball in the lever and may be supplemented by Velcro® fastener only – pins or clips will not be permitted.
 The latch must be mounted at the top in the front to roof bar (#3) release from the inside.